Marshall2019/CSClassNotes/Report on 911 Outrage.md

 There need to be a protocal for removing components.
 There should be a agreed rules for the system.There need to be some redundancy for computers.

 Even human should be redundant.

+## Errors caused by upgrading

+Put alarms into a system.
+Raise error if no one is answering the 911 call.

+Imagine where the error is possible when designing the system.